AartsPeter/rFMSConnect/README.md

 The POC environment was created during my work at DAF Connect as part of creating a playground with DAF Connect data based on the rFMS-standard.
 The rFMS-Standard was created on initiatieve of the ACEA to ensure a standard for exchanging OEM vehicle data between OEM's and customers with their services.

 The POC environment consists of two main parts, the rFMS-API-ETL and the rFMSConnect.

+The application is developed in PHP and Javascript based on a version 4.3 of UserSpice(C) and uses a few basic JS-libraries like Leaflet, DataTables, HighCharts, Bootstrap, Notiflix, jQuery, SLimSelect, FontAwesome, CKEditor.